shivaat/discriminative_attribute/README.md

 # Finding Discriminative Attributes
 Code and documentation for the SemEval 2018 shared task "Capturing Discriminative Attributes":

-If you use the codefrom this repository please cite the following paper:
+If you use the code from this repository please cite the following paper:

+@inproceedings{taslimipoor2018wolves,
-`Shiva Taslimipoor, Omid Rohanian, Le An Ha, Gloria Corpas, Ruslan Mitkov: Wolves at SemEval-2018 Task 10 (2018): Semantic Discrimination based on Knowledge and Association.
-In *Proceedings of The 12th International Workshop on Semantic Evaluation*, pp. 972-976.`
+  title={Wolves at SemEval-2018 Task 10: Semantic Discrimination based on Knowledge and Association}, author={Taslimipoor, Shiva and Rohanian, Omid and Ha, Le An and Corpas Pastor, Gloria and Mitkov, Ruslan}, booktitle={Proceedings of The 12th International Workshop on Semantic Evaluation}, pages={972--976}, year={2018}
+}

 For this shared task we developed a classification system to determine whether an attribute word can distinguish one word from another.
 To model semantic difference, we define a discriminative score as follows: